Social and Emotional Development in Early Childhood

 - Enjoying their interactions with people, and possibly crying when interactions stop

-Activities to support babies:
+Activities to support social emotional development in babies:

 - Cuddling, talking, and playing every day, especially during routines such as feeding and diapering